juju4/ansible-harden/README.md

 ## Troubleshooting & Known issues

-* Tests has been mostly on Ubuntu trusty and xenial so coverage might be not equivalent for other distributions.
 * You are also advise to check projects like https://github.com/dev-sec Some tasks are better covered there like suid/sgid binaries cleaning and inspec control testing.